robertchalton/robertchalton.github.io/_posts/2021-01-19-Instance-API.md

 This is can work when it's a small system with 1 or 2 database pools defined in ORDS.
 However, there are ORDS instances which have 1000s of connection pools servicing 1000s of PDBs spread across many many CDBs.
 This large of a setup makes it very painful to query every CDB/PDB to find out how the pools are doing in the instance.

-Then with High Availablity added to the mix with multiple ords instances things can get more complicated by quering the originating machine for a db connection also.
+Then with High Availability added to the mix with multiple ords instances things can get more complicated by querying the originating machine for a db connection also.

 ## UCP Pool Statistics